teachingaway/teachingaway.github.io/pages/patent-services.md

 - - -

-## Invalidating Patents at the USPTO: Covered Business Method Review & Inter Partes Review
+## Invalidating Patents at the USPTO

 The Patent Trial and Appeal Board offers some fast and inexpensive tools for invalidating patents.

-**Recently Issued Patents: Post Grant Review**.
-Patents that have been issued within the last 9 months are subject to the "Post Grant Review" procedure.

-There is some "estoppel" risk involved in a PGR.
-If you file a PGR and lose, then trying to take a second bite at the invalidity apple in Federal Court will be difficult.
-Put differently, a patent that survives a PGR becomes much stronger.
-Any grounds for invalidity you assert in a PGR, or "reasonably could have asserted", cannot be brought up again later in federal court.

-**Financial Patents: CBM**.
-Patents related to financial products and services are subject to a procedure called "Covered Business Method Review" ("CBM").
-If you have been accused of infringing a finance-related patent (whether in a lawsuit or cease-and-desist letter), consider filing a CBM in reply.

-CBM is fast, often reaching a findal decision within 12-18 months.
-This is about half the time it would take in most federal courts.
-CBM is also substantially cheaper than federal court.

-There is less "estoppel" risk in a CBM, as compared to Post-Grant Review.
-If you file a CBM and lose, you cannot go to federal court to reargue the invalidity grounds you *actually asserted* at the CBM (while PGR will also estop you from later asserting invalidity arguments that "reasonably could have been" asserted at the PGR).
+In all of these PTAB proceedings, the judge will be a patent law specialist, and will likely have an engineering or science background.
+This can be an advantage over federal court, where judges are generalists who adjudicate cases dealing with every type of civil and criminal law, and rarely have a science background.

+### Inter Partes Review: Invalidating Patents Within 1 Year

-**Inter Partes Review**: An IPR can invalidate and cancel a patent on the basis of prior art in patents or printed publications.
+An IPR can invalidate and cancel a patent on the basis of prior art in patents or printed publications.
 IPR is often preferable to federal court litigation, for several reasons.

 - Speed.
 An IPR goes to trial within 6 months, and the PTAB must issue its decision within 1 year.